ksubramanyeshwara/JavaScript/13 Loops/loops.md

 'for...of' loop allows you to iterate over iterable objects (arrays, sets, maps, strings etc).

 The 'for...of' loop works with any iterable object, and it automatically terminates when all elements in the iterable have been processed.
+It won't work with Objects.

 ```JS
 for (varible of iterable){